 How long does an architectural photoshoot take?

 The length of an architectural photoshoot is mainly determined by the amount of final images needed to capture the key features of a project.
-A typical full day shoot usually results in around 10-12 final images, while a smaller project may require a half day shoot (5-6 final images).
-Larger scale projects may require multiple site visits/photoshoots to fully capture the all the key features of the project.
+A typical full day photoshoot usually produces around 10-12 final images, while 5-6 final images are typical for a half day photoshoot.
+It is not uncommon for larger scale projects to require multiple site visits/photoshoots to capture all the important features of the project.

 How soon can we schedule an architectural photoshoot?

-Are all your images edited, and is editing included in your rates?
+Are all your images edited?
+Is editing included in your rates?

 Even in optimal conditions photo editing is beneficial to the final product.
-And in most cases there is just as much, if not more, time and effort in post production as there was in capturing all the images to get the desired results.
-The initial round of edits, and a subsequent round of editing (after proofs are sent) are included in our standard rates.
+And in many cases there is just as much, if not more, time and effort required in post production as there was in capturing all the images to get the desired results.
+The initial round of post production and a subsequent round of editing, after proofs are sent, are included in our standard rates.